mouseless/mouseless.codes/about.md

 title: About
 ---

-We like to develop software, together.
+We love to develop software, together.

-We are a software development collective that is centered around its engineers.
-We develop tailor-made software and re-engineer legacy code to help our customers to focus their development teams on their core business concerns.

-We are, and will always be, a small team that consists of 3-7 software engineers.
+We are a software development collective, connected through our craft.
+Our collective is a team of 3-7 software engineers guided by our people-centric philosophy.
+We prioritize excellence and efficiency, focusing on delivering quality work collaboratively.

 ## Why a collective?

-People over business.

-Teams are centered around their people.
-This property alone is a constant invitation for any team to be communicative, productive and creative.

-A business centric organization is centered around its core product vision.
-This means when a company have to choose between the product and the people, it will choose its core product over the people.

-We think that this introduces a direct conflict with the idea of being a team.
+We are people-centric.

+A collective is inherently centered around its people, creating an environment of communication and efficiency.
+In contrast, a business centers on its core product vision, emphasizing product delivery, regardless of obstacles.

+When faced with an inevitable choice between the product and the people, collectives lean toward their people, whereas businesses lean toward their products.

-So we've chosen to be a collective.
+Recognizing this, we've chosen to be a collective.

+## Our Culture

+_We strive for excellence._

+We view perfection as doing the best we can each day, understanding that it's a dynamic goal, not an unchanging ideal.
+With this perspective, we pursue excellence in our work every day.

+_We welcome the unconventional._

+It is our path to evolution.
+It involves trying and experimenting, embracing new approaches even when they make us feel strange and uneasy.
+We are perfectly fine with stepping out of the comfort zone, inviting the unconventional.

+_We love our craft._

+As software engineers, we constantly debate over better and cleaner ways to write code, even after its delivery.
+It's not just about the end product; it's the inherently elegant and fascinating nature of the work itself that keeps us engaged.

+_We are efficient._

+We prioritize quality over speed, understanding that rushing can result in costly errors.
+To achieve a balance between quality and productivity, we employ effective scope management and incremental delivery.

+## Our Structure

+At Mouseless, we function as a cohesive software development collective.
+Our structure is designed to promote collaboration and communication, aligning with our people-centric philosophy.

 ```mermaid
 flowchart LR
     Mouseless --consists of--> Individuals --with--> LE[Legal Entities] --bound by--> C[Contract]
 ```

-One of our engineers negotiates with a customer and brings their needs to the team.
-The individual who negotiates with the customer becomes the _Single Point of Contact_ and manages all the communication and operations, while we work as Mouseless and deliver software increments continuously.
+Within our collective, one of our engineers serves as the main point of contact for a client.
+This _Single Point of Contact_ manages all client communications and operations seamlessly while we, as Mouseless, focus on delivering software increments continuously.

-## The Team
+## Our Team

-Exclusive in expertise, inclusive in conditions.
+We are exclusive in expertise, open in participation.

-Our [team][github-people] consists of independent engineers that are committed to work with respect to our [process](./process.md).
-Each engineer has a contribution rate that fits to their seniority in the field.
+Our [team][github-people] consists of independent engineers who are committed to work in accordane with our [process](./process.md).
+Each engineer's contribution aligns with their level of experience in the field.

 ```mermaid
 flowchart LR